CamaraLab/CAJAL/docs/benchmarking.rst

 :math:`C_G(g_1),\dots, C_G(g_n)`, and evaluate whether the Laplacian Score of :math:`f` is below what would be expected from the covariate features.

-Overall, the Laplacian Score implemented in CAJAL provides a rigorous and flexible method for analyzing the relationship between cell morphology and numerical features, with the ability to account for other covariates and assess statistical significance.
+Overall, the Laplacian Score implemented in CAJAL provides a flexible approach for analyzing the relationship between cell morphology and numerical features, with the ability to account for other covariates and assess statistical significance.